dotnet/arcade/Documentation/TeamProcess/One-Pagers/dumps-2.0-arcade-6948.md

 * We can then get the stack trace and create github issues/ azdo issues.

 ## Risk:
-1. In the first two implementations (with and without vs test runner), we will have to test this across all platforms.
+1. In the first two implementations (with or without vs test runner), we will have to test this across all platforms.
 We will have to make sure we allot good time for testing across all platforms.

 ## Open question:
 1. We are unsure what data to look for in dumps during the dump analysis phase.